The Beginner’s Guide to Setting Up First Online Shop

-Before even considering to launch your website it is crucial to spend some time away from the computer and build your idea.
-What kind of products will you be selling?
-Are there any competitors in this niche?
-Ideally how should your website’s user interface look?
+Before even considering to launch your website, it is crucial to spend some time away from the computer and build your idea.
+Consider the following:

 This includes Google Docs and Google Analytics for tracking your web page traffic.
 YouTube accounts also tie into Google via OAuth, so it’s possible to market your store with video media too.

 Registering a Domain

 Spend a lot of time considering your domain before purchase.
-Once you buy one it’s usually set for 1 year (or more if you choose), so you’re stuck with it!
+Once you buy the domain name, it’s usually set for one year (or more if you choose), so you’re stuck with it!

-Choosing the Web Hosting Service
+Choosing a Web Hosting Service

-If you don’t have any preference or just don’t care I recommend sticking with PHP.
-It’s open source and supported in mostly 99% of server environments.
-But just ensure that any hosting account you purchase will support PHP and MySQL databases.
+If you don’t have any preference or don’t care, I recommend sticking with PHP.
+It’s open-source and supported in mostly 99% of server environments.
+But make sure that any hosting account you purchase should support PHP and MySQL databases.

 Now some web hosts do cap their storage and bandwidth limit.
-But for even the cheapest solutions you’ll generally be using well under their rules.
+But for even the cheapest solutions, you’ll generally be using well under their rules.

-For more precise guidance, follow our post to help you choose the best web hosting service based on 10 essential factors, and consumer guide on understanding the very truth about web hosting and tips to avoid some annoying hosting troubles.
+For more precise guidance, follow our post to help you choose the best web hosting service based on ten essential factors, and consumer guide on understanding the very truth about web hosting and tips to avoid some annoying hosting troubles.

 Choosing your E-Commerce Package

-Hosted solutions are companies which provide you with everything you need on the backend and host the e-commerce script on their servers.
-This means you won’t need to perform any programming or file uploads of any kind.
-You will however still need a domain name to redirect and give your shop a distinct URL.
+Hosted solutions are companies that provide you everything you need on the backend and host the e-commerce script on their servers.
+This means you won’t need to do any programming or file uploads of any kind.
+You will, however, still need a domain name to redirect and give your shop a distinct URL.